DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kimmaske/README.md

 #Week 4
--<b> Conditional</b> statements were introduced to us and we were given examples to ponder upon.
+  <b> Conditional</b> statements were introduced to us and we were given examples to ponder upon.
-- The Conditional Statement p→q is the proposition "If p then q".
+   The Conditional Statement p→q is the proposition "If p then q".
 It is conditional since it asserts that q is true on the condition that p holds.
--Conditional statement is False when P is true and Q is false and true, otherwise.
+  Conditional statement is False when P is true and Q is false and true, otherwise.
--I've also learned that in a Conditional Statement, <b>P</b> is called the <b>Antecedent,Hypothesis or Premise</b> while <b>Q</b> is called the <b> Conclusion or Consequent </b>.
+  I've also learned that in a Conditional Statement, <b>P</b> is called the <b>Antecedent,Hypothesis or Premise</b> while <b>Q</b> is called the <b> Conclusion or Consequent </b>.
--There are various expressions for a Conditional Statement such as; "if p then q", "p if q", "p is sufficient for q", "p implies q" and many more.
+  There are various expressions for a Conditional Statement such as; "if p then q", "p if q", "p is sufficient for q", "p implies q" and many more.

 -<b> Contrapositive, Converse, and Inverse </b> were also discussed.
 -<b> Contrapositive </b> is distinct from the original statement but it is logically equivalent to it.